clarissalittler/bricoleur-bench/traces/temperature-converter/bricoleur/trace-01.md

 ## Step 1: Quick scaffold
 Creates a minimal script with a single direction (C→F) and manual input parsing.

+Snapshot: convert.py

 ```python
 value = float(input("Temp in C: "))
 print(value * 9/5 + 32)
 ```

+Run: `python convert.py` then enter `0` → prints `32.0`.
 Notes: Works for happy path but no error handling or Fahrenheit support.
-First run with `0` prints `32.0`, which matches the mental check.

 ## Step 2: Adds Fahrenheit path but mixes formulas
 Adds a flag prompt but accidentally reuses the same formula for both conversions.

+Snapshot: convert.py

 ```python
 scale = input("convert to (c/f): ").strip().lower()